Internship Program

 Employees are entitled to minimum pay and other conditions.

-Independent contractors, instead, run their own business.
+Independent contractors run their own business.
 They have an ABN (Australian Business Number) and they get paid after they issue an invoice for the services they have provided.
 They generally use their own tools and equipment to get the job done.
 See JobWatch’s ‘Independent Contracting Traps’ Fact Sheet for more information.

 Need legal advice?